-NOTE: 35 - DISCLOSURE REQUIRED UNDER SECTION 22 OF THE MICRO, SMALL AND MEDIUM ENTERPRISES DEVELOPMENT ACT, 2006 c.
-The information has been determined to the extent such parties have been identified on the basis of information available with the company and relied upon by the auditors.
+NOTE : 35 - DISCLOSURE REQUIRED UNDER SECTION 22 OF THE MICRO, SMALL AND MEDIUM ENTERPRISES DEVELOPMENT ACT, 2006

 - a.
-Trade Payables includes nil (previous year 2016-2017 nil, as at 1st April,2016 nil) amount due to Micro and Small enterprises registered under the Micro, Small and Medium Enterprises Development Act,2006 (MSMED). - $b. \quad \text{The detail of amount outstanding to Micro Small and Medium Enterprises are as under:} \\$
+Trade Payables includes nil (previous year 2016-2017 nil, as at 1st April,2016 nil) amount due to Micro and Small enterprises registered under the Micro, Small and Medium Enterprises Development Act,2006 (MSMED). - b.
+The detail of amount outstanding to Micro Small and Medium Enterprises are as under:

-Particulars As at March 31, 2018 As at March 31, 2017 As at April 1, 2016

-Principle amount due and remain unpaid

-Interest due on above and unpaid interest
+(Amount in ₹) Particulars As at March 31, 2018 As at March 31, 2017 As at April 1, 2016 Principle amount due and remain unpaid - Interest due on above and unpaid interest - - Interest paid - - - Interest payment made beyond appointed day during the year - - Interest due and payable for the period of delay - Interest accrued and remaining unpaid - Amount of further interest remaining due and payable in succeeding years -

-Interest paid

-Interest payment made beyond appointed day during the year

-Interest due and payable for the period of delay

-Interest accrued and remaining unpaid

-Amount of further interest remaining due and payable in

-succeeding years